 Follow-up tests may be needed.

 Some of the tests that were done to diagnose the cancer or to find out the stage of the cancer may be repeated.
 Some tests will be repeated in order to see how well the treatment is working.
 Decisions about whether to continue, change, or stop treatment may be based on the results of these tests.

 Some of the tests will continue to be done from time to time after treatment has ended.
 The results of these tests can show if your condition has changed or if the cancer has recurred (come back).
 These tests are sometimes called follow-up tests or check-ups.

-Treatment of stage I, stage II, stage III, and stage IV chronic lymphocytic leukemia may include the following:
+The treatment of asymptomatic chronic lymphocytic leukemia (CLL) may include the following: